Rainy Day Recess: More than 60 Indoor Play Places in the Seattle Area

 1. Community center play areas.
 Twenty of Seattle's community centers boast "toddler play areas," indoor play rooms equipped with enough toys, slides, cars (and other kids) that it adds up to a dream outing for only $3.
 Shoreline also offers an affordable indoor playground seven days a week.

 3. Playdate Cafe, Lynnwood.
-New, and already-super-popular Playdate Cafe is an 8,500 square foot play space with free wifi, a cafe/eatery, birthday party rooms, etc. They also now operate classes and preschool from the cafe.
-Our reviewer was wowed.
+The popular Playdate Cafe north of Seattle is an 8,500 square foot play space with free wifi, a cafe/eatery, birthday party rooms, etc. They also now operate classes and preschool from the cafe.
 Tip: Check Playdate's Facebook page to see how busy it is.